yuimaruofbook/PierrotKnowledge2/README.md

 ```

 Installs dependencies, builds, creates a desktop shortcut and scaffolds a
-bundle. `SETUP.bat -Connect` additionally writes this app into your agent
+bundle. `SETUP.bat -Connect` also writes this app into your agent host's
-host's configuration.
+configuration.

 macOS / Linux: